asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 Although this contains all of the information we may be interested in, it can be a little overwhelming to interpret.
 Adding in regional groupings can help orient readers.

-Using `highlight.sector` and the strings of states per region, we can group our graph.
-It should be noted, however, that you should arrange your states by region.
+Using `highlight.sector` and the strings of states per region we created before we began, we can group our graph.
+Again, it should be noted that the states must already be arranged by region.

 ```{r fig.height = 20, fig.width = 20, eval = F}
 highlight.sector(col = NULL, sector.index = en_central, border = "black", lwd = 3.5, text = "East North Central", niceFacing = T, facing = "bending.inside", text.vjust = "2.5inches", cex = 2)